Artillex-Studios/Documentation/Writerside/topics/AxBoosters-Audiences.md

 # Audiences

-"Audiences" specify the player group that a certain booster can affect.
+"Audiences" specify the group of players that a certain booster affects.

 |-|-|
 | Name | Description |